Dariaky/DriverService/Readme.md

 - Update not assigned to the driver trucks info;
 - Delete not assigned to the driver trucks;
 - View assigned to the driver load;
+- Interact with assigned loads (pick up and deliver)**.

 N.B.
 Driver cannot edit or delete truck assigned to him.
 Likewise driver is not able to reassign from the current truck or assign another one in case he/she has loads to deliver.

+**To see how load changes its state, please, re-fresh the page.

+P.S.
+Use console to follow what is going on right now.

 ### Available drivers: